knime/webapps-common/README.md

 ## Shared files for KNIME® web projects with JS, Vue and/or Nuxt

 This project is a monorepo that packages shared config files, Vue components, CSS files, utilities, etc. that can be used for the frontend of all KNIME web projects.
-It also includes an internal NPM package, knime-build-tools, which contains scripts and functionality commonly used in KNIME web projects.

 ## Demo